 It’s been a long, ongoing process to learn – nearly another 20 years for me to find the courage to explore my feelings to their very fullest.
 For the longest time, I was scared of big emotions, in others as well as myself.
 They are so chaotic, unpredictable and potentially dangerous.

-And you know what it’s like, you want to do things that make you happy and get through the negative emotions as quickly as possible.
+You know what it’s like, you want to do things that make you happy and get through the negative emotions as quickly as possible.

 Thing is, emotions are neither good nor bad.
 Like the rain, they have no inherent value.
 In cold & dark November, it’s depressing, at the end of a scorching July day, it’s a godsend.
 The rain necessary for life to shift and change and grow.